wmacevoy/facts/README.md

 ./sample_facts --facts_exclude="*" --facts_include="AboutLogic"
 ```

-You can combine include/exclude with wildcards to pick facts to checkif you name your facts groups nicely.
+You can combine include/exclude with wildcards to pick facts to check if you name your facts groups nicely.

 ### Step 3 - Debugging